deeplearning4j/deeplearning4j/overview.md

 DataNormalization

-* **Normalizer**  Although part of  ND4J seems like it should be mentioned here
+* **Normalizer**

 -------------------------

 ## <a name="dl4j">DeepLearning4J</a>

-DeepLearning4J is where you design your Neural Networks
+Deeplearning4j is where you design your neural networks.
+It is a domain specific language (DSL) for configuring neural networks.

 ### Github Repo

-The DeepLearning4J Github repo is [here](http://github.com/deeplearning4j/deeplearning4j).
-Here's how the repo breaks down.
+The Deeplearning4j Github repo is [here](http://github.com/deeplearning4j/deeplearning4j).
+Here's how the repo is organized.

 * [deeplearning4j-core](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-core) : datasetiterators and everything you need to run dl4j on the desktop.
 * [deeplearning4j-cuda](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-cuda) : cudnn and anything cuda specific.